JohnlukeSabile99963/Consist-Configuration-Direction-Predictor/README.md

 #Configuration-Direction-Prediction

 Responsible for predicting the consist configuration direction of outbound NJ Transit Departures.
-Priority given to four major lines that serve Penn Station NY.
+Also adds more info columns to Service Excel and CSV files.